 Christianity and the spiritual and secular power of the papacy at that time.
 It is mainly the work of two popes: Benedict XII and Clement VI.
 A tour shows the large display rooms where ceremonies and

-festivities took place, the chapels with paintings, the private façades of the pope and the terraces that offer a magnificent view over the city of Avignon and over the Rhône.
+festivities ook place, the chapels with paintings, the private façades of the pope and the terraces that offer a magnificent view over the city of Avignon and over the Rhône.

 Salle de la Grande Audience, Palais de Papes, Avignon

-For a large map of Palais du Papes, scroll to the bottom of this page.
+For a large map of Palais du Papes, scroll down to the bottom of this page.

 1986 The 'Salle de la Grande Audience' is the name of this huge hall below.
 2014

 1986 1986 The fresco's are still in the same state.
 2014